 Masters in Applied Psychology (Guidance Counselling) - University College Cork - 2 year part time (note - no student intake in September 2018)

 Continuing Professional Development

 Master of Education (School Guidance Counselling) - Maynooth University - 1 year full time

 Higher Diploma in Arts: Adult Guidance & Counselling - Maynooth University - 2 year part time

 MEd in Adult Guidance & Counselling - Maynooth University - 1 year

 NUI Certificate in Adult Guidance, Theory and Practice - Maynooth University (Level 8 - NQF)

-NCGE convenes a committee of Directors of Studies of Guidance Counselling which meets to examine the provision of initial and in-service training available for guidance counsellors.
+NCGE convenes a committee of Directors of Studies in Guidance Counselling which meets to explore the provision of initial and in-service training available for guidance counsellors.